Other Assistance Available to Victims

 - Applies to voluntary and involuntary separation proceedings (example: discharge in lieu of trial by court-martial UP Chapter 10, AR 635-200).

-- Dependent-abuse offenses – conduct by an individual while a member of the armed forces on active duty for a period of more than thirty days that involves abuse of the then-current spouse or dependent child of the member and that is a criminal offense defined by the Uniform Code of Military Justice or other criminal code applicable to the jurisdiction where the act of abuse is committed.
+- Dependent-abuse offenses – conduct by an individual while a member of the armed forces on active duty for a period of more than thirty days that involve abuse of the then-current spouse or dependent child of the member and that is a criminal offense defined by the Uniform Code of Military Justice or other criminal code applicable to the jurisdiction where the act of abuse is committed.
 Offenses that may qualify as dependent abuse offenses include sexual assault, rape, sodomy, assault, battery, murder, and manslaughter.
 This is not an exhaustive listing of dependent abuse offenses.

 An unmarried child, including an adopted child or stepchild, who was residing with the member at the time of the dependent abuse offense and who is